Best Foods for a German Shepherd with Arthritis - iHeartDogs.com

 Likes: 1

-Check out Dr Marty, listen to his full story, my GSD is 11 years old, slight arthritis.
-If I knew then what I know now and to watch my dog eat now as compared to how he ate before.
+Check out Dr Marty, listen to his full story.
+My GSD is 11 years old, with slight arthritis.
+If I knew then what I know now, and to watch my dog eat now as compared to how he ate before.
 I was truly amazed.
-Dr Marty has a freeze dried food that you can use as a topper, I chop up all animal chicken hearts, chicken livers, chicken gizzards, beef hearts liver kidneys.
-A sweet potato and shredded carrots, ginger.
-My baby devour this food.
-Please just listen to all he has to say, you can try it or not.
-I hope whatever you do try , praying it helps
+Dr Marty has a freeze-dried food that you can use as a topper.
+I chop up all animal chicken hearts, chicken livers, chicken gizzards, beef hearts, and liver kidneys.
+A sweet potato, shredded carrots, and ginger.
+My baby devours this food.
+Please just listen to all he has to say; you can try it or not.
+I hope whatever you do, try, praying it helps

 Author: Evelyn Ross S.